Research is formalized curiosity. It is poking and prying with a purpose.

 ~ Zora Neale Hurston

 As a developmental psychologist with a background in gender studies, I am interested in the intersections between culture, sexuality and health.
 I use an ecological perspective to investigate cultural identities' influence on development during adolescence and emerging adulthood.
-A key objective of my work is the identification of multi- level cultural factors increasing health disparities.
+A key objective of my work is the identification of multi- level cultural factors increasing health inequities.
 I am particularly interested in identifying ways health disparity trends are shaped by informed sexual scripting processes.

 Prioritizing research dissemination in academia and beyond.